Chinese property sector crisis (2020–present): Downgrading of credit ratings

-On 22 June 2021, Fitch downgraded Evergrande from B+ to B, and further downgraded it to CCC+ on 28 July.
-According to the company, the initial downgrade reflected "ongoing pressure for Evergrande to downsize its business and reduce total debt," with the latter action being due to "Evergrande's diminishing margin of safety in preserving liquidity".
+On 22 June 2021, Fitch downgraded Evergrande's credit rating from B+ to B, and further downgraded it to CCC+ on 28 July.
+According to the company, the initial downgrade reflected "ongoing pressure for Evergrande to downsize its business and reduce total debt", the latter action due to "Evergrande's diminishing margin of safety in preserving liquidity".

 On 3 August 2021, Moody's downgraded Evergrande's rating from B2 to Caa1.
 On 5 August, S&P Global Ratings downgraded Evergrande and its subsidiaries from B− to CCC, two steps on its scale, qualifying it as having extremely speculative credit worthiness.

 On 7 September, Fitch downgraded Evergrande further from CCC+ to CC.